onehundredfeet/hmecs/README.md

   public function new(name:String) this = name;
 }

-class Movement extends echoes.System {
+class Movement extends hecho.System {
   // @update-functions will be called for every entity that contains all the defined components;
   // All args are interpreted as components, except Float (reserved for delta time) and Int/Entity;
   @update function updateBody(pos:Position, vel:Velocity, dt:Float, entity:Entity) {